rjew/ArenaScheduler/README.md

 ###License

 This software is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See *LICENSE.md* file for more information.
+See *LICENSE* file for more information.